Abdominal Imaging Fellowship

 Two one-year fellowships a year are offered in Abdominal Imaging.
 These fellowships are focused on diagnostic imaging of the abdominal and pelvic region in all modalities, including imaging-guided procedures.
 The fellowship is based at Parkland Memorial Hospital, with additional rotations scheduled at the Rogers Magnetic Resonance Imaging Center, and the Clements Imaging Building (PET Center).

 The fellowship year is divided into 13, four-week block rotations, including:

-- US and CT guided biopsy and drainage procedures – as part of CT and US services
+- US and CT guided biopsy and drainage procedures – two block rotations, as well as a component of CT and US rotations

 - Choice of elective – one block rotation

 Fellows are exposed to a wide range of patients and the disease/injury of all organ systems in both hospital and outpatient environments.
 This includes a full range of examinations primarily focused on the abdominal and pelvic cavity.
 Additional exposure to other organ systems evaluated by ultrasound is part of the service rotation.

 The fellow is responsible for planning, monitoring, and interpreting examinations.
 Responsibilities also include assisting in resident education and training.